Replacing the Poison of Gossip with Power of the Gospel

 2 Corinthians 4:5-7

-When we take personal responsibility for saving people, we steal God’s glory.
-When we neglect shining the light of Jesus into the darkness, we are stealing God’s glory.
+When we take personal responsibility for saving people or neglect shining the light of Jesus, we steal the glory God alone deserves by putting ourselves in his place.
 Both of these actions represent hearts that have not been overwhelmed by the grace of God.
-God shines the light of the Gospel into the darkness of dying souls.
-He uses us broken, cracked, jars of clay to carry His message.
+Only God has the power to shine the light of the Gospel into the darkness of dying souls, and in his grace, he uses broken, cracked, jars of clay to carry His message.
 His strength is made perfect in our weakness.
 We do not proclaim ourselves, but the grace of God that has touched our brokenness and healed our scars!

 8 For my thoughts are not your thoughts,